2nd day of searching at Nigeria school building collapse

-LAGOS, Nigeria (AP) — Search and rescue work continues in Nigeria a day after a building containing a school collapsed with scores of children said to be inside.
+LAGOS, Nigeria (AP) — Search and rescue work continued in Nigeria on Thursday after a building containing a school collapsed with scores of children said to be inside.

-A National Emergency Management Agency spokesman late Wednesday said 37 people had been pulled out alive, with eight bodies recovered from the ruins.
+Eight people were dead and 37 were rescued, a National Emergency Management Agency spokesman said late Wednesday.

+An unknown number remained missing.
+Frantic efforts went on overnight to find signs of life in the debris.

-It is not yet known what caused the collapse of the three-story building in a densely crowded neighborhood at the heart of Nigeria’ commercial capital, Lagos.
+It was not yet known what caused the collapse of the three-story building in a densely crowded neighborhood at the heart of Nigeria’ commercial capital, Lagos.

 Most Read Nation & World Stories